-If you don’t meet the conditions for either your firm or insurance choice, don’t panic!
-You may still be accepted onto the course or receive an alternative offer.
-If not, all is not lost - you can try to find an alternative course through Clearing.
+If you don’t meet the conditions for either your firm or insurance choice, you may still be accepted onto the course or receive an alternative offer.
+If not, you can try to find an alternative course through Clearing.

 Further information on how to apply